lnlantian/Shell/README.md

 Shell
 =====

-Shell scripts/programs for use in Liunx Systems.
+Shell scripts/programs for use in Linux Systems.
 (CentOS/Redhat variants)